EU moves to rein in U.S. tech giants with threat of fines, break-up

-BRUSSELS (Reuters) - U.S. technology firms including Amazon, Apple, Facebook, and Google face fines of up to 10% of their annual turnover and could even be forced to break up under draft European Union rules announced on Tuesday aimed at curbing their powers.
+BRUSSELS (Reuters) -U.S. technology firms including Amazon, Apple, Facebook, and Google face fines of up to 10% of annual turnover and could even be broken up under draft European Union rules announced on Tuesday aimed at curbing their powers.

-The rules are the most serious attempt by the 27-country bloc to tame tech companies that control troves of data and online platforms relied on by thousands of companies and millions of Europeans for their work and social interactions.
+The rules are the most serious attempt by the 27-country bloc to rein in tech companies that control troves of data and online platforms relied on by thousands of companies and millions of Europeans for their work and social interactions.

-They also mark the European Commission’s frustration with its antitrust cases against the tech giants, notably Alphabet’s Google, which critics say did not address the problem.
+They show the European Commission’s frustration with its antitrust cases against the tech giants, notably Alphabet’s Google, which critics say have not addressed the problem.

+But they risk inflaming tensions with Washington, already irked by Brussels attempts to tax U.S. tech firms more.

+“It seems Europe is intent on punishing successful companies that have made deep investments in Europe’s economic growth and recovery,” Myron Brilliant, executive vice president of the U.S. Chamber of Commerce said in a statement.

-Regulatory scrutiny has been growing worldwide of tech giants and their power following a string of scandals over privacy and misinformation.
+Regulatory scrutiny has been growing worldwide of tech giants following a string of scandals over privacy and misinformation, as well as complaints from some businesses that they abuse their market power.

-Both European Competition Commissioner Margrethe Vestager and EU Internal Market Commissioner Thierry Breton also see the rules as a bid to prevent the emergence of anti-competitive dominant companies.
+EU Internal Market Commissioner Thierry Breton dismissed suggestions the rules could be discriminatory.

-It also sets out a list of dos and don’ts for gatekeepers, defined as companies with an entrenched position, a significant impact on the EU market and with a core platform service which is an important gateway to users.
+“Everybody is welcome in Europe.
+Our responsibility is to give direction, rules to protect what is important to us,” he told a news conference.

-They will also be required to report merger bids to the authorities, a move aimed at preventing acquisitions that kill off rival companies.
+Gatekeepers will also be required to report merger bids to the authorities, a move aimed at preventing acquisitions to kill off rivals.

-The second set of rules, the Digital Services Act, also targets very large online platforms, such as those with more than 45 million users.
+A second set of rules, the Digital Services Act (DSA), also targets very large online platforms, defined as those with more than 45 million users.

 The companies will also have to show details of political advertising on their platforms and the parameters used by their algorithms to suggest and rank information.

+“We are concerned that they appear to specifically target a handful of companies and make it harder to develop new products to support small businesses in Europe,” said Karan Bhatia, Vice President of Government Affairs & Public Policy.

-The draft rules need to be approved by EU countries and EU lawmakers, some of which have pushed for tougher laws, while others are concerned about regulatory over-reach and the impact on innovation.
+The draft rules need to be approved by EU countries and EU lawmakers, some of which have pushed for tougher laws, while others are concerned about regulatory over-reach.

 Tech companies, which have called for proportionate and balanced laws, are expected to take advantage of this split to lobby for weaker rules, with the final draft expected in the coming months or even years.